Heapy/awesome-kotlin/README.md

 * [MackHartley/DashedView](https://github.com/MackHartley/DashedView) - The easiest way to create a dashed or striped background on Android
 * [MackHartley/RoundedProgressBar](https://github.com/MackHartley/RoundedProgressBar) - A customizable, animated progress bar that features rounded corners.
 This Android library is designed to look great and be simple to use
 * [developingdeveloper-tech/toaster-android](https://github.com/developingdeveloper-tech/toaster-android) - A simple library to add custom toast to android applications.
+* [yundom/RxVan](https://github.com/yundom/RxVan) - A lightweight event bus written in Kotlin and RxJava.
 * [calintat/alps](https://github.com/calintat/alps) - Android library for preferences which includes property delegates and a custom DSL for definining preferences.
 * [robinchew/mvil](https://github.com/robinchew/mvil) - 'Virtual DOM' for Android inspired by Anvil.
 * [programmerr47/ganalytics](https://github.com/programmerr47/ganalytics) - A tiny api layer for any analytics in application.
 * [andre-artus/AnvilKotlin](https://github.com/andre-artus/AnvilKotlin) - Minimal UI library for Android inspired by React.
+* [adrielcafe/AndroidCoroutineScopes](https://github.com/adrielcafe/AndroidCoroutineScopes) - This lib implements the most common CoroutineScopes used in Android apps.
 * [yundom/kache](https://github.com/yundom/kache) - A lightweight cache library written in Kotlin.
 * [mathcamp/fiberglass](https://github.com/mathcamp/fiberglass) - Easy lightweight SharedPreferences library for Android in Kotlin using delegated properties.
 * [inaka/KillerTask](https://github.com/inaka/KillerTask) - Android AsyncTask wrapper library, written in Kotlin